theleftcoast/swarm-simplex-bootstrap/ssb_optimize/README.md

 + minor version - when you add functionality in a backwards-compatible manner, and
 + patch version - when you make backwards-compatible bug fixes.

-The [Markdown cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is a useful reference for keeping documentation up to date.
+The [Markdown cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is a useful reference for keeping Markdown documentation up to date.

 ### General Information
 Start off by importing the 'optimizer' module.